cecilekwa/earthformer-for-rainfall-retrieval/README.md

 ## Model architecture

-This table outlines the layers of the model, detailing how data flows through the network along with its dimensions.
+This table provides an overview of the model layers, showing the transformations applied at each stage, including changes in resolution and channel dimensions.

 | **Block** | **Layer** | **Resolution** | **Channels** |
 |-----------|----------|---------------|--------------|